 Larry Bob Phillips, Albuquerque • The FRACKING of Sandoval County • $3,000

 A 16-page comic depicting the people and dynamics in the fight over resource extraction in the Albuquerque Basin and outlining the history of Rio Rancho and intensifying efforts to exploit petroleum adjacent to the Rio Grande aquifer.
 In collaboration with Mark LeClaire.
+Purchase the book HERE.

 Valerie Roybal, Albuquerque • For-Get-Me-Not: Words and Images on Living with Incurable Cancer • $3,000

 Using images from women of the past as a basis for transformation, the artist visually explores the idea of “wearing” the disease and overtly presenting feeling about the disease—inside out through a book and an exhibition.
 In collaboration with Martha Carlson.
 Purchase the book Forget-Me-Not HERE

 Scott Williams, Albuquerque • Vitrine: An Art Place • $7,000

-An exhibition and community space in Downtown Albuquerque, run by a collective of three artists dedicated to supporting and cultivating underrepresented artists and providing space for our community to share its artistic and practical skills through art exhibitions, workshops and other events.
+Vitrine is an exhibition and community space in Downtown Albuquerque, run by a collective of three artists dedicated to supporting and cultivating underrepresented artists and providing space for our community to share its artistic and practical skills through art exhibitions, workshops and other events.
 Collaborators include Anna Reser and Jaime Tillotson.